Support

 SB 479 HB 1217 Environment - Building Energy Performance Standards and Energy Use Intensity Targets - Exemptions Sen. Mike McKay (1-R)

 Exempting a covered building that received a use and occupancy permit before June 1, 2022, from compliance with certain building energy performance standards and energy use intensity targets until it becomes necessary to replace lighting systems, heating, ventilating, and air conditioning (HVAC) systems, or other major components of the covered building due to failure of those components, or as a result of the end of life of those components.
-Education, Energy, and the Environment Support
+Education, Energy, and the Environment Energy & Environment - Support

 In the Senate - Hearing 2/19 at 1:00 p.m.
 (2/10)

-SB 483 HB 360 Criminal Procedure - Automated Expungement (Clean Slate Act of 2026) Sen. Mike McKay (1-R)
+SB 483 HB 360 Criminal Procedure - Automated Shielding (Clean Slate Act of 2026) Sen. Mike McKay (1-R)

-In the Senate - Hearing 2/17 at 1:00 p.m.
-(2/4)
+In the House - Hearing 3/31 at 1:00 p.m.
+(3/26)

 SB 539 HB 1070 Department of Social and Economic Mobility - Workforce Opportunities Grant Program and Fund Sen. William Smith (20-D)

 Establishing the Workforce Opportunities Grant Program to provide grants to certain organizations to support the planning and execution of workforce events and job fairs in the State; establishing the Workforce Opportunities Grant Fund as a special, nonlapsing fund to support the Program; requiring that interest earnings be credited to the Fund; and requiring, for each of fiscal years 2028 through 2030, the Governor to include in the annual budget an appropriation of at least $500,000 to the Program.
-Finance Support
+Finance Education & Workforce - Support

 In the Senate - Hearing 3/11 at 1:00 p.m.
 (2/12)

-In the Senate - Hearing 2/26 at 1:00 p.m.
-(2/11)
+In the House - Hearing 4/01 at 1:00 p.m.
+(3/24)

 SB 600 Sales and Use Tax - Definition of Retail Sale - Alterations Sen. Katie Hester (9-D)